Machine versus Human Attention in Deep Reinforcement Learning Tasks: Introduction

-The explainability question is motivated by the Explainable AI (XAI) paradigm for deep RL agents~\cite{heuillet2020explainability,alharin2020reinforcement,puiutta2020explainable}.
-Deep RL agents still make mistakes, which researchers are interested in providing explanations for.
-However, these agents often learn a mapping from raw images to an action end-to-end where it is not clear why a particular decision is made.
+The explainability question is motivated by the Explainable AI (XAI) for deep RL agents~\cite{heuillet2020explainability,alharin2020reinforcement,puiutta2020explainable}.
+Deep RL has achieved many successes, but few of us fully understand these agents.
+These agents often learn a mapping from raw images to actions end-to-end where it is not clear why a particular decision is made.
 Our work addresses the explainability of these black-box models: Do RL agents make mistakes because they fail to attend to important visual features that matter for making the correct decision?
-An expert human's attention data could serve as a useful reference for identifying important visual features, which has been validated in computer vision research for object recognition tasks~\cite{muddamsetty2021introducing}.
+An expert human's attention data could serve as a useful reference for identifying important visual features, which has been validated in object recognition tasks~\cite{muddamsetty2021introducing}.

 To answer these two questions, we situate our research in the domain of Atari games~\cite{bellemare2013arcade}.
 These games span a variety of dynamics, visual features, reward mechanisms, and difficulty levels for both humans and AIs.
 Two recent lines of research have made our work possible.
-On the one hand, tools have been introduced to generate visual interpretations of RL agents~\cite{greydanus2017visualizing}.
-Through these tools, one can visualize an RL agent's \emph{saliency map} given an image, which is a topographically arranged map that assigns an importance weight to each image pixel and is often treated as the ``attention map" of the RL agent.
-On the other hand, a human attention dataset on Atari games has been collected using eye trackers~\cite{zhang2019atari}, which makes a comparison study feasible.
+On the one hand, a human attention dataset on Atari games has been collected using eye trackers~\cite{zhang2019atari} and convolution-deconvolution networks have been shown to accurately predict human attention distributions \cite{zhang2018agil}.
+On the other hand, tools have been introduced to generate visual interpretations of RL agents~\cite{greydanus2017visualizing} so one can visualize an RL agent's \emph{saliency map} given an image, which is a topographically arranged map that assigns an importance weight to each image pixel and is often treated as the ``attention map" of the RL agent.
+However, these tools can only provide qualitative results -- we still need to manually inspect the saliency maps to interpret the performance.
+A useful comparison standard like human attention had not been considered hence systematic quantification was impossible.

-In this work, We present the first study that compares human attention with the RL agent's attention.
-We analyze how learning and hyperparameters of the RL algorithm affect the learned features and saliency maps.
-We show that RL agents make mistakes partly because they fail to attend to the correct visual targets.
-We further study whether RL agents' attention generalizes to states that these agents have never visited.
+In this work, we present a novel study that compares the RL agent's attention with both real and estimated human attention.
+We analyze how learning and hyperparameters of the RL algorithm affect the learned representations and saliency maps.
+We analyze failure and unseen states for RL agents and identify potential challenges to achieve human-level performance.
 We conclude by discussing insights gained for RL researchers in both cognitive science and AI.